-Generally speaking, serviced apartments will come with utilities included as standard.
+Generally speaking, serviced apartments in the Netherlands come with utilities included as standard.
 If you’re planning a long-term rent, it’s likely you’ll be able to find a cheaper deal yourself.
 However, changing providers may not be worth your while if you’re only staying for a short-term let.

 Setting up electricity and gas in the Netherlands

 Generally speaking, electricity is the main source of power in Dutch homes (and increasingly in Dutch cars, too).
 However, gas is also an option in most homes in the country.
 There are plenty of energy providers to choose from, with most offering electricity and gas, should you want both.